-- Balance practice Stand on the injured foot with support.
-Progress to no support and then with eyes closed. - Heel raises Stand and lift heels; start with both legs and progress to one. - Resistance band work Pull foot outward with a resistance band. - Ball flicks Use your foot to flick a ball gently to the side by turning the foot outwards.
+- Balance practice Stand on the injured foot with closed. - Heel raises Stand and lift heels; start with both legs and progress to one. - Resistance band work Pull foot outward with a resistance band. - Ball flicks Use your foot to flick a ball gently to the side by turning the foot outwards.